Intelligence services in Canada: Modern intelligence

 Major and minor intelligence organisations have proliferated since World War II.
 They are spread across different government departments.
 Major organisations include the Bureau of Intelligence Analysis and Security and Bureau of Economic Intelligence within the Department of Foreign Affairs and International Trade (DFAIT) and the Communications Security Establishment and Intelligence and Security in the Department of National Defence (DND); and a Police and Security Branch was established in the solicitor general's office.

 A foreign intelligence service, similar to the Central Intelligence Agency of the United States and MI6 of the United Kingdom, has never been established in Canada.
 However, through a number of agencies and through its Foreign Affairs postings, it has provided considerable political and economic intelligence to Ottawa decision makers.
-Whether most Canadians recognize it or not, this has very much blurred the boundaries as to what is required before a foreign intelligence service (FIS) is said to exist.
-For better or for worse, the debate on this topic has not received as much attention in Canada as it has around the world.
+This has very much blurred the boundaries as to what is required before a foreign intelligence service (FIS) is said to exist.
 Thinking has been that, due to the lack of clear and present danger to Canada, the high cost and political risk involved, such an agency is not a necessity.
 However, supporters of a dedicated Canadian agency noted that Canada could not rely on its interests coinciding with those of the UK and USA which supplied its intelligence, in contrast to the Cold War period when they shared a common enemy.
 A dedicated agency might also boost Canada's international standing and increase its global influence.

 The Conservative government of Stephen Harper raised the issue again in 2006, and stated that it would "expand the Canadian Foreign Intelligence Agency to effectively gather intelligence overseas, independently counter threats before they reach Canada, and increase allied intelligence operations."
 However it later changed its mind and decided to give further powers to CSIS instead.